Getting Started with a Baby Dentist in Johns Creek, Alpharetta, and Roswell

 Misconceptions About Baby Teeth

 Since baby teeth are temporary, some can overlook the importance of primary teeth, especially when they will fall out.
 The importance of baby teeth includes helping children develop strong speech skills, promote chewing and good nutrition and also confidence for smiling and interacting with others.

 Baby teeth also are the precursors to adult teeth, which can have an effect on the future development of adult teeth and their positioning.
 This can increase the severity of orthodontic treatment that may be needed.

 What Will Happen at My Baby’s First Visit?

-The first visit is all about setting the groundwork for a lifetime of a healthy, comfortable relationship with the child, the family and the pediatric dentist (which in this case is Dr. Nanna Ariaban).
+The first visit is all about setting the groundwork for a lifetime of a healthy, comfortable relationship with the child, the family and the pediatric dentist in Alpharetta (which in this case is Dr. Nanna Ariaban).

 At this first visit, the pediatric dentist will walk parents through how to clean the baby’s teeth, discuss good food and nutrition for baby teeth, recommend great oral products, and also go over bad habits that should be avoided.